JoshOrndorff/recipes/src/tour/schedule.md

 }
 ```

-The `naive_execution_estimate` never failed, but the first implementation of `execution_estimate` made a dumb mistake.
-The test helped me catch it and change the logic to
+The error helped me catch the logic mistake and change it to

 ```rust, ignore
 fn execution_estimate(n: T::BlockNumber) -> T::BlockNumber {